CLEAN-HANDS-CLEAN-MONEY-FAM/jubilant-train/SECURITY.md

 https://acrobat.adobe.com/dc-chrome-extension/index.html#/whats-new
 https://manus.im/
-no stealing code and familys number one rule is never mess with another mans family any software by Morley Moses Apooch if anyone is in possession of his code is stolen property if extreme measures were take to obtain them may the law take control of situation
+no stealing code and familys number one rule is never mess with another mans family any software by Morley Moses Apooch if anyone is in possession of his code is stolen property if extreme measures were take to obtain them may the law take control of situation also Ian whitehead could be using something against people in fishing lake using carpenter work.